 Biography and Research Interests

-She specializes in conducting multidisciplinary research to understand social, environmental, behavioral, and biological linkages in developmental and health trajectories from adolescence into adulthood.
-She has been involved in the social science and population disciplines, working on research projects bridging social and biomedical sciences to advance knowledge on the development of health disparities across the life course.
+Dr. Chen specializes in conducting multidisciplinary research to understand social, environmental, behavioral, and biological linkages in developmental and health trajectories from adolescence into adulthood.
+She has been involved in the social science, epidemiology, and population disciplines, working on research projects bridging social and biomedical sciences to advance knowledge on the development of health disparities across the life course.

-She is interested in taking an integrative approach to study the social, behavioral, and biological linkages in mental health across the individual life course.
+She is interested in taking an integrative approach to study the social, behavioral, and biological linkages in mental health throughout the life course.

-She is an applied advanced statistician with proficients skills in statistical modelling of longitudinal and multilevel models.
+She is an applied advanced mythologist with proficient skills in statistical modelling of longitudinal and multilevel data.

-She is a survey methodologist who is involved in survey questionnaire design and data collection for national longitudinal studies, and specialized in complex survey data analysis with weights, and weight construction.
+She is also an advanced survey methodologist who has been involved in survey questionnaire design and data collection for national & longitudinal studies, and specializes in complex survey data analysis with weights, and weight construction.

-She is a scholar of immigration studies striving to understand the assimilation processes and experiences of immigrants and their descendants of first, second, third-plus generations and diverse racial/ethnic backgrounds.
+She is a scholar of social stratification and immigration studies striving to understand the assimilation processes and well-being of immigrants and their descendants of first, second, third-plus generations and diverse racial/ethnic backgrounds.

-In her spare time, she enjoys reading, music, philosophical thinking, prose writing.
+In her spare time, she enjoys reading, music, dry flower crafts, and prose writing.

 - Social, Behavioral, Biological Linkages of Mental Health across the Life Course

 - Health Disparities and Social Inequality